Disclosure: This post contains affiliate links please see our disclosure policy for more information.

-Don’t forget about the products you have with filters, like vacuum cleaners, air conditioning units and even your water jugs.
-Make a note to replace those that can be replaced or deep clean those that are reuseable.
+Don’t forget about the products you have with filters, like vacuum cleaners, air conditioning units, and even your water jugs.
+Make a note to replace those that can be replaced or deep clean those that are reusable.

 Curtains & Blinds

 Curtains and blinds are often neglected when it comes to day-to-day cleaning so you will definitely want to include them.
 They can hold a huge amount of dust, they get really grubby too and this can affect the light in your rooms too.

 Curtains and some fabric blinds can be washed on a gentle cycle in the washing machine so check the label.
 I’ve soaked my blinds in warm water in the bath with some dish soap and white vinegar.
 For blinds that can’t be washed the dust brush on a vacuum cleaner works really well.

 Don’t forget about those hard-to-reach areas that very often get overlooked.
 Some of these areas include:

 - Inside light fixtures